funkybob/ugu/docs/config.rst

 .. code-block:: bash

-   $ uwsgi --ini uwsgi.ini
+   (venv)$ uwsgi --ini uwsgi.ini

 As a precaution we're going to add `strict = true` to the start.
-Normally uWSGI allows you to define variables to use later in your config file, but this opens the possibility of typos in option names being silently ignored.
+Normally uWSGI allows you to define variables to use later in your config file, but as the syntax is exactly the same as setting a config option this opens the possibility of typos in option names being silently ignored.
 Setting strict mode disables this feature, and prevents these mistakes.